AnthonyBloomer/nrql-simple/README.rst

 ::

-   usage: nrql-simple [-h] [--verbose] [--csv] stmt [region] [env]
+   usage: nrql [-h] [--region REGION] [--env ENV] [--filename FILENAME]
+                      [--csv] [--verbose]
+                      stmt

    positional arguments:
      stmt                  The NRQL statement.
-     region          Pass this flag to set your region (EU or US) By default the region is set to US.
-     env             Environment handler.

    optional arguments:
-     -h, --help      show this help message and exit --verbose, --v  Pass this flag if you want the whole response.
+     -h, --help            show this help message and exit --region REGION, --r REGION
+                           Pass this flag to set your region (EU or US) By default the region is set to US.
+     --env ENV, --e ENV    Environment handler.
+     --filename FILENAME, --f FILENAME
-     --csv           Pass this flag to output the Event data to CSV.
+                           The output CSV filename.
+Default is events.csv --csv, --c            Pass this flag to output the Event data to CSV.
+     --verbose, --v        Pass this flag if you want the whole response.

 To use the CLI, you must first export your API key and Account ID as environment variables.